czernous/persian-hugo/exampleSite/content/about/_index.md

 I used the remnants of my student loan to pay for a course in Teaching English as a Foreign Language.
 After a month of intensive training, I received my TESOL certificate.

 The next thing I knew I was jetting off to Spain to teach.
-Spain led to teaching to Vietnam.
+Spain led to teaching in Vietnam.
 After years of living in Vietnam and in other countries.

 I kept thinking of how much I would love to own my own online business.
 I had worked remotely before as some of my teaching days included teaching online.
 So I felt comfortable working independently.